howdoicomputer/polarstomps-infra-gcp/README.md

 * The certificates manifest for Polarstomps (so that it can generate a cert for the domain)
 * You'll also need to change the `dns_zone_name` in a webapp environment pairing terragrunt configuration file

-Polarstomps is currently masquerading as an application called `a-bridge.app`.

 ## Deploying Environments